protocol/web3-dev-team/proposals/libp2p-protocol-select.md

 8. Release implementations, promote specification to `Candidate Recommendation` and roll out on live network.

+Note: At all times should we keep an eye on both code and coordination complexity and assess feasibility.

 ## Program (optional)
 _If this project is part of a program, please indicate the relevant program here._